hotosm/tm-admin/docs/communication.md

 * centroid

 A project transferred to FMTM has no project manager, so these are initially only an AOI and draft project description.
+FMTM would need the ability to search for an unassigned project, ie... no manager.
+Then when there is a project manager it would be assigned to them.

 #### Receiving project decides, update or create ?

-When this message is received, it should update the database for this user, and send the response acknowledgment.
+When this message is received, it should update the database for this project, and send the response acknowledgment.

 ## TM sends organization profile

+Organizations may be using multiple HOT projects, so this would sync organization data between projects so it wouldn't have to be manually edited for each poroject like it is now.

+* name
+* description
+* url
+* logo
+* type

+#### Receiving project decides, update or create ?

+When this message is received, it should update the database for this organization, and send the response acknowledgment.